 When Citrix wrapped up its data breach investigation earlier this year, the software behemoth revealed a stunning scenario.
 For 6 months, hackers accessed their network, using account spraying (accessing accounts with common passwords) and stealing business documents, some related to the Citrix consulting practice – and may reportedly have also accessed individual drives and email accounts, according to a report by Security Week.

-Some attackers are just in it for the chaos: an estimated one in ten targeted attack groups using malware to disrupt or destroy business operations, according to Symantec’s 2019 security report – and this has risen by 25% in the last year.
+Some attackers are just in it for the chaos: an estimated one in ten targeted attack groups using malware to disrupt or destroy business operations, according to Symantec’s recent security report – and this has risen by 25% in the last year.

 For small businesses just kicking off major IT transformations, simply getting the IT infrastructure up and running can feel overwhelming, not to mention finding the expertise to bolster the network and proactively control and plan for security management.